NFL Insiders predict: Week 13 upsets, flops, Vikings' 2018 QB, more

 Clay: Bridgewater.
 Minnesota is getting good quarterback play from Keenum but still seems to have the itch to start Bridgewater.
 That said, I think the former first-round pick ends up under center in Week 1 with both Bradford and Keenum competing for starting gigs elsewhere.
 Keenum very well could re-sign with Minnesota, but barring disaster, his strong play this season will probably earn him a clearer path to a starting job elsewhere.

-Foxworth: Case Keenum is my guess.
+Foxworth: Keenum is my guess.
 But I am not confident.
 Both Keenum and Bridgewater will be free agents in 2018, so it'll be an interesting offseason in Minnesota.
 I'm betting that Keenum will be able to sustain this high level of production for the rest of the season, and I can't imagine a franchise moving on from a proven option at the most important position.

 Sando: Bridgewater is my tentative choice, but there are interesting dynamics to consider.
 Offensive coordinator Pat Shurmur appears to be in line for a head-coaching job.
 If Shurmur stays, Keenum could be more likely to return as the starter, unless Keenum falls off sharply down the stretch.
 Under that scenario, the team could draft its quarterback of the future while sticking with Keenum in the meantime.
 If Shurmur leaves, the team could be more likely to fall back on Bridgewater, with Keenum leaving in free agency.